nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `add module m/CS2103`: Adds module CS2103 to TAB
 * `add module m/CS2100`: Adds module CS2100 to TAB

 ### Adding new task to a module: `add task`

 Creates a new task for a specific module.<br>
 Task id must begin with a capital letter 'T', followed by numbers only.<br>
 Task name must only contain alphanumeric characters and spaces, and it must not be blank.<br>
-Task deadline must only contain alphanumeric characters and dashes.
+Task deadline must contain either date only/time only/date and time.<br>
+Date must be in the form "YYYY-MM-DD".<br>
+Time must be in the form "hh:mm" in 24-hrs format, and will appear in TAB in 12-hrs format.

 Format: `add task m/<module name> ti/<task id> a/<task name> d/<task deadline>`

 Examples:
 * `add task m/CS2103 ti/T1 a/assignment1 d/2021-10-12`:
-  * Adds the task assignment1 with deadline on 12 October 2021 to module CS2103
+  * Adds the task assignment1 with deadline 'Tue, Oct 12 2021' to module CS2103
-* `add task m/CS2100 ti/T1 a/lab1 d/2021-10-13 `:
+* `add task m/CS2100 ti/T1 a/lab1 d/2021-10-13 16:00 `:
-  * Adds the task lab1 with deadline on 13 October 2021 to module CS2100
+  * Adds the task lab1 with deadline 'Wed, Oct 13 2021 04:00 pm' to module CS2100

 ### Editing a module's name: `edit module`